Iran's president and foreign minister die in helicopter crash at moment of high tensions in Mideast

 DUBAI, United Arab Emirates (AP) — Iranian President Ebrahim Raisi and the country’s foreign minister were found dead Monday hours after their helicopter crashed in fog, leaving the Islamic Republic without two key leaders as extraordinary tensions grip the wider Middle East.

-Supreme Leader Ayatollah Ali Khamenei, who has the final say in the Shiite theocracy, quickly named a little-known vice president as caretaker and insisted the government was in control, but the deaths mark yet another blow to a country beset by pressures both at home and abroad.
+Supreme Leader Ayatollah Ali Khamenei, who has the final say in the Shiite theocracy, quickly named a little-known vice president as caretaker and insisted the government was in control, but the deaths marked yet another blow to a country beset by pressures at home and abroad.

 Iran has offered no cause for the crash nor suggested sabotage brought down the helicopter, which fell in mountainous terrain in a sudden, intense fog.

 In Tehran, Iran’s capital, businesses were open and children attended school Monday.
-However, there was a noticeable presence of both uniformed and plainclothes security forces downtown.
+However, there was a noticeable presence of both uniformed and plainclothes security forces.

+Later in the day, hundreds of mourners crowded into downtown Vali-e-Asr square holding posters of Raisi and waving Palestinian flags.
+Some men clutched prayer beads and were visibly crying.
+Women wearing black chadors gathered together holding photos of the dead leader.

+“We were shocked that we lost such a character, a character that made Iran proud, and humiliated the enemies,” said Mohammad Beheshti, 36.

 The crash comes as the Israel-Hamas war roils the region.
 Iran-backed Hamas led the attack that started the conflict, and Hezbollah, also supported by Tehran, has fired rockets at Israel.
 Last month, Iran launched its own unprecedented drone-and-missile attack on Israel.

-A hard-liner who formerly led the country’s judiciary, Raisi was viewed as a protege of Khamenei.
-During his tenure, relations have also continued to deteriorate with the West as Iran enriched uranium closer than ever to weapons-grade levels and supplied bomb-carrying drones to Russia for its war in Ukraine.
+A hard-liner who formerly led the country’s judiciary, Raisi, 63, was viewed as a protege of Khamenei.
+During his tenure, relations continued to deteriorate with the West as Iran enriched uranium closer than ever to weapons-grade levels and supplied bomb-carrying drones to Russia for its war in Ukraine.

 His government has also faced years of mass protests over the ailing economy and women’s rights — making the moment that much more sensitive.

-The crash killed all eight people aboard a Bell helicopter, which Iran purchased in the early 2000s, according to the state-run IRNA news agency reported.
-Among the dead were Iranian Foreign Minister Hossein Amirabdollahian, the governor of Iran’s East Azerbaijan province, a senior cleric from Tabriz, a Revolutionary Guard official, and three crew members, IRNA said.
+The crash killed all eight people aboard a Bell 212 helicopter that Iran purchased in the early 2000s, according to the state-run IRNA news agency.
+Among the dead were Iranian Foreign Minister Hossein Amirabdollahian, the governor of Iran’s East Azerbaijan province, a senior cleric from Tabriz, a Revolutionary Guard official and three crew members, IRNA said.

 Iran has flown Bell helicopters extensively since the shah’s era.
-But aircraft in Iran face a shortage of parts, in part because of Western sanctions, and often fly without safety checks.
-Against that backdrop, former Iranian Foreign Minister Mohammad Javad Zarif sought to blame the United States for the crash in an interview Monday.
+But aircraft in Iran face a shortage of parts because of Western sanctions, and often fly without safety checks.
+Against that backdrop, former Iranian Foreign Minister Mohammad Javad Zarif sought to blame the United States for the crash.

-“One of the main culprits of yesterday’s tragedy is the United States, which … embargoed the sale of aircraft and aviation parts to Iran and does not allow the people of Iran to enjoy good aviation facilities,” Zarif said.
-“These will be recorded in the list of U.S. crimes against the Iranian people.”
+“One of the main culprits of yesterday’s tragedy is the United States, which … embargoed the sale of aircraft and aviation parts to Iran and does not allow the people of Iran to enjoy good aviation facilities,” Zarif told The Associated Press.

+Ali Vaez, Iran project director with the International Crisis Group, said that while U.S. sanctions have deprived Iran of the ability to renew and repair its fleet for decades, “one can’t overlook human error and the weather’s role in this particular accident.’’

+Richard Aboulafia, an aerospace analyst and consultant, said Iran likely is tapping the black market for parts to maintain the fleet, but questioned whether Iran has the maintenance skills to keep older helicopters flying safely.

-Condolences poured in from neighbors and allies after Iran confirmed there were no survivors from the crash.
+Condolences poured in from neighbors and allies after Iran confirmed there were no survivors.
 Indian Prime Minister Narendra Modi said in a post on the social media platform X that his country “stands with Iran in this time of sorrow.”
 Russian President Vladimir Putin, in a statement released by the Kremlin, described Raisi “as a true friend of Russia.”

 Turkish President Recep Tayyip Erdogan, China’s Xi Jinping and Syrian President Bashar Assad also offered condolences.
 Azerbaijan’s president, Ilham Aliyev, said he and his government were “deeply shocked.”
-Raisi, 63, was returning Sunday from Iran’s border with Azerbaijan, where he inaugurated a dam with Aliyev when the crash happened.
+Raisi was returning Sunday from Iran’s border with Azerbaijan, where he had inaugurated a dam with Aliyev, when the crash happened.

 The death also stunned Iranians, and Khamenei declared five days of public mourning.
-But many have been ground down by the collapse of the country’s rial currency and worries about regional conflicts spinning out of control with Israel or even with Pakistan, which Iran exchanged fire with this year as well.
+But many have been ground down by the collapse of the country’s rial currency and worries about regional conflicts spinning out of control with Israel or even with Pakistan, which Iran exchanged fire with this year.

 Khamenei stressed the business of Iran’s government would continue no matter what — but Raisi’s death raised the specter of what will happen after the 85-year-old supreme leader either resigns or dies.
 Final say in all matters of state rest with his office and only two men have held the position since the 1979 Islamic Revolution.

-Raisi had been discussed as one possible contender for the role.
+Raisi had been discussed as a contender.
 The only other person so far suggested has been Khamenei’s 55-year-old son, Mojtaba.
 However, some have raised concerns over the position going to a family member, particularly after the revolution overthrew the hereditary Pahlavi monarchy of the shah.

 For now, Khamenei has named the first vice president, Mohammad Mokhber, as caretaker, in line with the constitution, which says a new presidential election should be called within 50 days.

-Mokhber had already begun receiving calls from officials and foreign governments in Raisi’s absence, state media reported.

-An emergency meeting of Iran’s Cabinet was held as state media made the announcement Monday morning.
-The Cabinet issued a statement afterward pledging it would follow Raisi’s path and that “with the help of God and the people, there will be no problem with management of the country.”
+An emergency meeting of Iran’s Cabinet issued a statement pledging it would follow Raisi’s path and that “with the help of God and the people, there will be no problem with management of the country.”

 Under Raisi, Iran now enriches uranium at nearly weapons-grade levels and hampers international inspections.
 Iran has armed Russia in its war on Ukraine, as well as launched a massive drone-and-missile attack on Israel amid its war against Hamas in the Gaza Strip.
 It also has continued arming proxy groups in the Mideast, like Yemen’s Houthi rebels and Lebanon’s Hezbollah.

-Meanwhile, mass protests in the country have raged for years.
-The most recent involved the 2022 death of Mahsa Amini, a woman who had been earlier detained over her allegedly loose headscarf, or hijab.
+Mass protests in the country have raged for years.
+The most recent involved the 2022 death of Mahsa Amini, a woman detained over her allegedly loose headscarf, or hijab.
 The monthslong security crackdown that followed the demonstrations killed more than 500 people and saw over 22,000 detained.

 In March, a United Nations investigative panel found that Iran was responsible for the “physical violence” that led to Amini’s death.